mdn/content/files/en-us/web/css/color_value/index.md

 ## Examples

-### Color value tester
+### Testing color values

-In this example we provide a `<div>` and a text input.
+In this example, we provide a `<div>` and a text input.
 Entering a valid color into the input causes the `<div>` to adopt that color, allowing you to test our color values.

 #### HTML